-World Lupus Day was created to help us understand that this seemingly random grab bag of symptoms is actually a debilitating, chronic autoimmune disease suffered by approximately 5 million people worldwide, with 1.5 million of them living in the United States alone.
+World Lupus Day was created to help the world understand that this seemingly random grab bag of symptoms is actually a debilitating, chronic autoimmune disease that is suffered by approximately 5 million people worldwide, with 1.5 million of them living in the United States alone.

 In short, lupus causes the immune system to become overactive, creating antibodies that attack healthy tissue causing pain, inflammation and damage in a given part of the body.
 Although lupus can be fatal, there is currently no known cure.
 Sadly, a large majority of people have little to no idea about lupus, often confusing it with arthritis, a much less serious disease.
 Many people have no idea lupus even exists until they themselves or somebody they know is diagnosed with it.

 History of World Lupus Day